josmar-crwdstffng/angular/aio/content/guide/dynamic-component-loader.md

 </div>

-Next, you're targeting the `viewContainerRef` that exists on this specific instance of the component.
+Next, you are targeting the `viewContainerRef` that exists on this specific instance of the component.
-How do you know it's this specific instance?
+How do you know it is this specific instance?
-Because it's referring to `adHost`, and `adHost` is the directive you set up earlier to tell Angular where to insert dynamic components.
+Because it is referring to `adHost`, and `adHost` is the directive you set up earlier to tell Angular where to insert dynamic components.

-As you may recall, `AdDirective` injects `ViewContainerRef` into its constructor.
+As you may recall, `AdDirective` injects `ViewContainerRef` into the associated constructor.
 This is how the directive accesses the element that you want to use to host the dynamic component.

 To add the component to the template, you call `createComponent()` on `ViewContainerRef`.

 The `createComponent()` method returns a reference to the loaded component.
-Use that reference to interact with the component by assigning to its properties or calling its methods.
+Use that reference to interact with the component by assigning to the associated properties or calling the associated methods.

 <a id="common-interface"></a>